MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: MangaLMM: A Specialized Model for MangaOCR and MangaVQA

 \PAR{LMM Selection} Our tasks require an open-source multilingual LMM that can handle Japanese and also has strong Japanese OCR capabilities, which are important for understanding manga.
 Several powerful multilingual LMMs have been proposed recently~\cite{yue2024pangea, wang2024qwen2, Qwen2.5-VL, maaz2024palo, coherelabs2025, phi4-2025}.
 Among them, the Qwen series~\citep{wang2024qwen2, Qwen2.5-VL} and Phi-4~\citep{phi4-2025} are especially notable for their Japanese OCR performance.
 In this work, we build MangaLMM based on Qwen2.5-VL~\citep{Qwen2.5-VL}, which is one of the strongest open-source models in this category.

 \PAR{Training Strategy} We perform continual finetuning on both $\mathrm{T_{OCR}}$ and $\mathrm{T_{VQA}}$ using the pretrained Qwen2.5-VL 7B (\texttt{Qwen2.5-VL-7B-Instruct}).
 Most hyperparameters follow the original Qwen2.5-VL configuration, with a few modifications.
 For Manga109 images (1654$\times$1170 resolution), we follow Qwen2.5-VL's image resizing mechanism, which is based on pixel count thresholds, where the minimum and maximum number of input pixels are 3,136 and 2,116,800, respectively.
+We train for one epoch with a batch size of 32.

 \PAR{Elapsed Time for Training} Each dataset is trained for one epoch.
 Training Qwen2.5-VL 7B using four NVIDIA A100 GPUs took about 1 hour when using $\mathrm{T_{OCR}}$ or $\mathrm{T_{VQA}}$, and about 2 hours when using both $\mathrm{T_{OCR}}$ and $\mathrm{T_{VQA}}$.